Precious Metals Sales Tax By State

 Florida

-Recent Legislation: HB 999 signed by Governor DeSantis recognizes gold and silver as legal tender effective July 1, 2026
+Recent Updates: HB 999, signed in 2025, recognizes gold and silver as legal tender effective July 1, 2026, but implementation is contingent on legislative ratification of rules.

 Taxable Products: